AbdelrahmanAhmed605/mern-ecommerce/README.md

 - **Product Filters**: Users can apply filters to narrow down their search results and find products based on specific criteria.
 - **Shopping Cart**: Users can add products to their shopping cart, manage quantities, and view a summary of selected items.
 - **Stock Management**: The application ensures that users cannot add more quantities of a product than what is available in stock.
+- **Automated Stock Quantity Updates**: When an order is made, the products that are purchased will be automatically reduced from the stock quantity.
+In the event of an order cancellation, the stock quantity will be replenished with the corresponding amount of each product from the canceled order.
-- **Real-time Updates**: Changes made in one section of the application seamlessly reflect in other related areas.
-For example, modifying the quantity of a product in the shopping cart will update the quantity in the checkout as well.
+- **Synchronized Updates**: Changes made in one section of the application are automatically reflected in other related areas.
+For example, modifying the quantity of a product in the shopping cart will instantly update the quantity in the checkout, ensuring a synchronized and consistent user experience.
+- **Real-time Updates**: Users receive real-time updates on product availability.
+If a product is purchased by another user and the stock is running low, the quantity will be dynamically updated on the user's page.
 - **Order History and Status**: Users can view their order history and check the status of their orders.
 - **Reviews**: Users can post reviews for products and read reviews submitted by other users.
 - **User Authentication**: Secure user authentication is implemented, allowing access to specific features only when logged in.